material-components/material-components-ios/components/TextFields/styling/README.md

 - No fill

 ### Notes:
-This class is intended for multi-line text fields only.
-For a visually compatible single line controller, use `MDCTextInputControllerOutlined`.
+This class is intended for multiline text fields only.
+For a visually compatible singleline controller, use `MDCTextInputControllerOutlined`.

 ## MDCTextInputControllerDefault

 ![MDCTextInputControllerDefault](docs/assets/MDCTextInputControllerDefault.gif)

 - Underline
-- Optionally floating placeholder (default is to float)
+- Optional floating of placeholder (default is to float)
 - No fill
 - "Classic" early Material Design look